 Have courage!
 We have been here before — and we’ve survived and prospered.

-Standard & Poor’s 500 Composite Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
+The S&P 500 Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.